Skip to main contentSkip to footer content

 Linked Learning Model

-Umoja students are required to enroll in Umoja (cohort) linked classes during the fall and spring semesters.
+Umoja students are encouraged, but not obligated to enroll in Umoja linked classes during the fall and spring semesters.

 1st semester 2nd semester